epfahl/wisp/README.md

 Two reasons:

 1) Lisp is data.
 That is, Lisp code is just a string that directly represents the abstract syntax tree.
 Suppose you have an API whose configuration requires the specification of abstract expressions.
-For example, one might want to declaratively express the trigger conditions for a finite state machine.
+For example, one might want to declaratively express the trigger conditions for a finite state machine (e.g., [Auta](https://github.com/epfahl/auta)).
 Serialization and sharing of such expressions is trivial with Lisp, but would be awkward with Python.

 2) Safety.
 Consumer-specified functions must be defined in the environment before an expression is evaluated.
 This means that the consumer can prevent execution of arbitrary code.